wso2-attic/asgardeo-dotnet-oidc-sdk/README.md

 - [License](#license)

 ## Getting started
-You can experience the capabilities of Asgardio .NET OIDC SDK by following this small guide which contains main sections listed below.
+You can experience the capabilities of Asgardio .NET OIDC SDK by following this small guide which contains main sections as listed below.

   * [Prerequisites](#prerequisites)
   * [Configuring the sample](#configuring-the-sample)